Amasil/healthinfotracker/readme.md

-# CPSC233W22Project

 # Author: Amasil Rahim Zihad & Fabiha Fairuzz Subha

-# UCID: 30164830 & 30148674

 ## Version: 2.2

-### This is fitness tracking program that allows the user to input their information and get back various results from that
+### This is a health information tracking program that allows the user to input their information and get back various results from that

 ### Running  the jar file